exonum/exonum-doc/src/get-started/java-binding.md

     [`afterCommit(BlockCommittedEvent)`][service-after-commit] method logic),
     and provide access to its state.

-Default TestKit can be instantiated with a single validator as an emulated node, single service and without Time Oracle in the following way:
+Default TestKit can be instantiated with a single validator as an emulated node, a single service and without Time Oracle in the following way:

 ```java
 try (TestKit testKit = TestKit.forService(MyServiceModule.class)) {